-Your repository pages are where your users make a decision to buy a subscription to your repository.
-Using your README file and setting a good description can make a huge difference in your subscribers count.
+Your repository pages are where your users make a decision to buy an item or subscription to your repository.
+Using your Github README file and setting a good description can make a huge difference in your how many people purchase your items.

-Because your repository description is seen before your readme file, you should include a concise summary of what your repository does, to help users understand quickly when searching.
+Because your repository description is seen before your readme file, you should include a concise summary of what you're offering on top of your code, to help users understand quickly when searching.
+Let's assume you are offering both support, and a paid MIT licensed version of your code on xs:code.
+Consider adding this to your description:

 <repository name> is a JS library to assist with front-end operations on mobile browsers.
-MIT licensed version.
+MIT license and Paid support available.

 The README file